We are witnessing trailers of future conflicts: Army Chief | Law-Order

 He said the military lexicon has expanded and traditional definitions have undergone a review. ''The concept of victory itself has changed as enduring success, especially against non-state actors, has remained elusive for most,'' he said.

 The Army Chief, however, said the hard power will continue to play an important part in future conflicts.
-Highlighting the importance of achieving self-reliance in defense, he referred to India's first Chief of Defence Staff Gen Bipin Rawat's comments that ''We would like to be an Army that fights and wins its wars with indigenous weapons and equipment.''
+Highlighting the importance of achieving self-reliance in defence, he referred to India's first Chief of Defence Staff Gen Bipin Rawat's comments that ''We would like to be an Army that fights and wins its wars with indigenous weapons and equipment.'' ''We are witnessing conflicts increasingly transcending, time, space and force dimensions, and enveloping new frontiers.
+These wars blur the distinction, between combatants and non-combatants, front and rear, often avoid direct military engagements, and resort to extensive use of proxy actors,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)